fission-codes/fission-translate/TRANSLATIONS_CONTRIBUTION_GUIDELINES.md

 1. Fork this repo and clone your forked version so you have a local copy on your computer.

 1. Navigate to the project on your computer and open the `ExampleLocalization.sol` file in a text editor like [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).
-You can find this file in the root directory of the project.
+You can find this file in the root directory.

 2. Save your version of this file in the `localizations` folder as `<the language you are translating to>Localization.sol`.
 For instance, if you are submitting a Spanish translation, the file name will be `SpanishLocalization.sol`.